MAPSuio/spring-challenge18/bookshelf/README.md

 but isn't quite sure how many of them he will need.

-He has given you [this file](./input), which contains a list of each book's thickness as an integer.
+He has given you [this file](./input), which contains a list of each book's thickness in centimetres as an integer.
 Professor Ompsci has assured you that none of his books are too large to fit on a single shelf.
 Moreover, he plans to put all the books and shelves in a particular order.
 You must therefore assume that if book `X` comes before book `Y` in the file, one of the following must hold: